Key takeaways

 2. How is automated document generation different from templates?

 Templates still require manual edits.
-Automation generates complete documents dynamically based on data and logic.
+Automation generates complete documents dynamically based on data and logic — including conditional clauses, jurisdiction-specific disclosures, and coverage-specific language — without human intervention at the document level.

 3. Is AI required for insurance document generation?